skylarweaver/front-end-afa/src/pages/index.md

   heroHeading2: ' 16 countries.'
   heroHeading3: '17,000 miles to Patagonia.'
 section2:
-  reason:
+  reason1:
     belief: Emotional pain is real
-    description: "Alopecia isn’t deadly, but it does kill confidence, perceived identity, and emotional well-being.
+    description1: "Alopecia isn’t deadly, but it does kill confidence, perceived identity, and emotional well-being.
 It can appear at\Lany age and affects all races and sexes."
-    description1: >-
+    description2: >-
       Support plays a big part in helping people with Alopecia regain their confidence, maintain a positive outlook, and overcome this emotional pain.
   reason2:
     belief: No acceptable treatment
-    description: "The best treatments are far from good.
+    description1: "The best treatments are far from good.
 From acidic ointments to strong pills to steroidal injections, current treatment options include serious side effects and\Lare often ineffective."
     description2: >-
       With more funding for research, we hope that our treatments options become more effective and less detrimental.
   reason3:
     belief: 'Big impact, little attention'
-    description: >-
+    description1: >-
       Alopecia affects 145 million people—2% of the population.
 However, very few people actually know what Alopecia is.
 That’s often because people with Alopecia feel they can’t discuss it and have to hide it with wigs,